Nitnelav/awesome-acoustic/README.md

 # Awesome Acoustic ![Awesome](https://awesome.re/badge.svg)

-> [!NOTE]
-> A curated list of awesome open-source Acoustic packages and resources.
+A curated list of awesome open-source Acoustic packages and resources.

 > [!IMPORTANT]
 > Contributions are more than welcome